mbthd/e2esvcrqst/frontend/readme.md

 Current Phase:
 Submit Forms
     // https://appdividend.com/2018/11/11/react-crud-example-mern-stack-tutorial/#3_Create_the_bootstrap_form
-    // section #4 - 8 for form submission to backend
+    // section #4 - 8 for form submission to backend to .components & .routes

 Deployed to CodeSandbox: